-Portland Foundation Program Direct Support Professional: Nate Britten has his BA from Brandeis University in Politics with an emphasis on American Government.
-Nate has spent one fabulous year in the social services field as a Direct Support Professional and House Manager.
+Portland Foundation Program Manager: Nate Britten has his BA from Brandeis University in Politics with an emphasis on American Government.
+Nate has several years of DSP experience and was also a House Manager.
 Nate developed an interest in working with adults with intellectual uniqueness during his internship at the Massachusetts Commission Against Discrimination in Boston.
 Having been raised in the heavily wooded lakes region of central Maine, Nate has always enjoyed a special relationship with the outdoors and particularly enjoys nature walks, kayaking, and canoeing.
 In his free time Nathaniel also enjoys playing the piano, rollerblading, ice skating, and delivering fully committed heartfelt karaoke duets with his roommates.
 "Nate is a very good staff and he makes me laugh and is an awesome driver". -Ralph H

 Portland Foundation Program Direct Support Professional: Sean Seary has a Bachelor of Arts in Anthropology from Hartwick College.
 While in college Sean participated in various projects, such as working on an archaeology field school, glass casting, and designing, building, and maintaining several trail systems in Oneonta, New York.
 Sean has also worked on internships ranging from land resource management, researching the cultural and economic benefits of trail networks, and studying humanity’s interaction with and impact on the environment throughout history.
 Before coming to Creative Trails Sean worked as an outdoor instructor and environmental educator, and loves leading exploratory and experiential outdoor activities.
 When not at Creative Trails, Sean is usually mountain biking, reading, meditating, and traveling around Maine.
 "Sean is a great leader and knows a lot about nature.
 He makes everything fun" -Ralph H.